-The bq2010 contains an internal temperature sensor.
+The bq2012 contains an internal temperature sensor.
 The temperature is used to set charge and discharge efficiency factors as well as to adjust the self-discharge coefficient.

-The temperature register contents may be translated as shown below.
+The temperature register contents may be translated as shown in Table 7.

-The bq2010 calculates the available charge as a function of NAC, temperature, and a full reference, either LMD or PFC.
+The bq2012 calculates the available charge as a function of NAC, temperature, and a full reference, either LMD or PFC.
 The results of the calculation are available via the display port or the gas gauge field of the TMPGG register.
 The register is used to give available capacity in $\frac{1}{16}$ increments from 0 to $\frac{15}{16}$.